fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 We'll make our final checks, then publish by running the `./gradlew publishPlugins` task.

 ### Try it in a fresh Android Project
 Congratulations, we've just published a gradle plugin!
-Now we need to apply it to our Android project:
+Now we can apply it to any Android project, and hear a ping whenever we build:

 ```
 buildscript {